 “ I can't believe how much better I feel about everything already, just from the first call!
 I think our working together in this new year is going to be brilliant.
 I can't wait!”

-Because so many people misused it, the free consultation is no longer available.
-If you’re serious about working with a writing coach, you can go straight to the introductory week of coaching.
+If you’re serious about working with a writing coach, you’ll want to try the introductory week of coaching.
 There’s no risk, as it comes with a money-back guarantee.
-Click the button to apply.

-When you pay a rock-bottom price to enroll in an online course, you’ll get that initial thrill of landing a good deal.
+When you pay a rock-bottom price to enroll in a self-development service that you’re hoping will be life-changing, you’ll get that initial thrill of landing a good deal.
 But is this thrill deceptive?

-One of my courses is You Can Beat Procrastination.
-How much self-generated incentive will it take for you to change your entrenched habits of procrastination?
+Let’s take the issue of writers procrastinating.
+If you suffer from this yourself, how much self-generated incentive will it take for you to change your entrenched habits of procrastination?

-To ensure that each new client is the right fit for the type of coaching I do, I use an induction process, including an introductory week of coaching and (I used to offer) a free consultation.
-Here are some of the less productive behaviors I encountered with the free consultation:
+To ensure that each new client is the right fit for the type of coaching I do, I use an induction process, including an introductory week of coaching and a free consultation.
+Here are some of the less productive behaviors I’ve encountered with the free consultation:

 “Commitment unlocks the doors